Third North Carolina Regiment (1898–1899): Aftermath

 Edward A. Johnson, a black alderman of Raleigh, requested that the now Democrat-dominated North Carolina General Assembly pass a resolution to honor black soldiers who had done "their duty under the flag".
-The request was ignored, and in 1899 the legislature instead legally barred blacks from serving in the State Guard.
+The request was ignored, and in 1899 the legislature instead legally barred African American men from serving in the State Guard.
 The body also struck Young's name from the cornerstone of a state school for the mentally ill, blind, and deaf he had advocated for when he was a legislator.
 The following year the General Assembly amended the state constitution in such a manner which effectively disenfranchised most black voters.
 Young was hired by the federal government as a deputy revenue collector, while five other former officers of the Third Regiment joined all-black units which fought in the Philippine–American War.
 Several decades after the Spanish–American War, Josephus Daniels conceded that the men of the regiment "made much better soldiers than anybody expected".